mblakele/task-rebalancer/README.md

 Usage
 ---

+To start the rebalancer manually, use this XQuery expression:

     xdmp:invoke(
       'forests.xqy',
-      (xs:QName('LIMIT'), 0),
+      (xs:QName('LIMIT'), 0,
+       xs:QName('RESPAWN'), true()),
       <options xmlns="xdmp:eval">
         <database>{ xdmp:database('DATABASE-NAME') }</database>
         <root>/PATH/TO/XQY/FILES/</root>
       </options>)

+Be careful not to invoke `forests.xqy` multiple times, especially with `RESPAWN` set.

+To run the rebalancer as a scheduled task, use `scheduled-rebalancer.xqy`.

+* Take care to set the scheduled task database correctly.
+* Set the module location, and module root so that the scheduled task runs in the `task-rebalancer` directory.
+* Do not run this task at short intervals, since the `forest-uris` tasks can conflict with one another.
+The period should be at least one hour.

 Note that `forest-uris.xqy` and `rebalance.xqy` will run on the Task Server.
+The `forests.xqy` task will only spawn `forest-uris.xqy` for forests local to the host.
+This is done so that you can invoke `forests.xqy` on each host in your cluster.
+This improves concurrency in clustered environments.

+The `LIMIT` option caps the number of URIs that will be checked for rebalancing.
+This should usually be 0, except when debugging.
+The Task Server queue size limit will have a similar effect, since large numbers of URIs will quickly fill up the Task Server queue.

+The `RESPAWN` option controls whether or not the `forest-uris` tasks will respawn automatically after filling up the Task Server queue.
+Set this `true()` when running the rebalancer manually.
+The `scheduled-rebalancer.xqy` task sets this option to `false()`, to avoid conflicting `forest-uris` tasks.

 By default, the Task Server thread pool size is 4.
 If your host has more than 4 CPU cores, you may wish to increase the thread pool size to match.
+You must have more than one thread per local forest, or the task-rebalancer will refuse to run.
+So for 8 forests you must configure at least 9 threads.
+This requirement helps avoid deadlocks.

-However, you can also use the Task Server thread pool size to throttle the impact of the rebalance tasks on other users of the system.
+Beyond that minimum, you can use the Task Server thread pool size to throttle the impact of the rebalance tasks on other users of the system.

-Note that `forests.xqy` will only spawn `forest-uris.xqy` for forests local to the host.
-This is done so that you can invoke `forests.xqy` on each host in your cluster.
-This improves concurrency in clustered environments.

 Troubleshooting
 ---